doylek1/ResGuides-NLTK/context.md

 ![](images/tree.gif)
 (Figure 1.
 Parse tree, Bird et al. 2009)

-Remember that Python regards a text file as a single long string of characters.
+The data we will be working with for the activity has already had some processing done on them so that we could use NLTK to find features of the language.
+However, Python regards a text file as a single long string of characters.
 The first thing to do is to start breaking the text up into sentences and words.
+Here is an example of one of NLTK's tokenizers at work:

 ```python
 sentence = "They refuse to permit us the refuse permit"